Xiangyu-Hu/SPHinXsys/README.md

 ### Install on Windows Visual Studio

+You can find a installation instruction video: https://youtu.be/m0p1nybM4v4, and install by the following steps:
 1. Install latest version Cmake, SmartGit (choose non-commercial option) binary.
 2. Build, test and install Simbody